-This course provides information on the physical and

-mental health of children in an early childhood educational setting.
+This course provides information on the physical and mental health of children in an early childhood educational setting.
 The course includes evaluation of children's health and the referral process to local resources.
 Safety concerns for young children in preschool settings are addressed.
-Nutrition of young children are explored including methods of planning and teaching basic concepts to children.
-Also included are information on safety standards, sanitation principles and procedures to reduce the spread of disease.
+Nutrition of young children is explored including methods of planning and teaching basic concepts to children.
+Also included is information on safety standards, sanitation principles and procedures to reduce the spread of disease.

-Prerequisite: ECE 10A Advisory: ENG 51
+Prerequisite: ECE 10A Advisory: ENG 51 Associate Degree Applicable; CSU General Education Code: 0